 Birthplace: Windsor, United Kingdom

 James Gordon Leaf (18 October 1900–8 December 1972) was a British Army officer and English cricketer who played first-class cricket for the British Army cricket team and played international matches for the Egypt national cricket team. ...more on Wikipedia

 Lieutenant-Colonel Ronald Thomas "Rony" Stanyforth, (30 May 1892 – 20 February 1964) was an Army officer and English amateur first-class cricketer, who played for Yorkshire County Cricket Club and England, captaining England in the four Test matches he played in.Stanyforth was born at Chelsea, London, England, the son of Edwin Wilfrid Stanyforth (born Edwin Wilfrid Greenwood) of Kirk Hammerton Hall, Yorkshire.
 He was educated at Eton and Christ Church, Oxford.
 He played for Oxford University in 1914 and then served in World War I. He was awarded the MC and CVO.
 After the war he played for Combined Services in 1922, Army from 1923 to 1929, Marylebone Cricket Club (MCC) from 1923 to 1933 and ...more on Wikipedia

 Age: Dec. at 72 (1892-1964)

-Major-General Sir John Swinton of Kimmerghame, KCVO, OBE, DL was Major-General Commanding the Household Division and General Officer Commanding London District. ...more on Wikipedia
+Major-General Sir John Swinton of Kimmerghame, (21 April 1925 – 4 October 2018) was a senior British Army officer who served as Major-General commanding the Household Division and General Officer Commanding London District from 1976 until his retirement in 1979. ...more on Wikipedia